Conditionals in Kotlin: if and when

 false

-A very important point is that apart from the implementations that we saw previously to use the properties of variables of type NULLable or that can be null in Kotlin through a conditional:
+A very important point is that apart from the implementations we saw earlier to use the properties of Nullable variables (variables that can be null in Kotlin) through a conditional:

 if (str != NULL) {